On Glaisher's Partition Theorem: Abstract

 \section{Abstract}

 Glaisher's theorem states that the number of partitions of $n$ into parts which repeat at most $m-1$ times is equal to the number of partitions of $n$ into parts which are not divisible by $m$.
 The $m=2$ case is Euler's famous partition theorem.
 Recently, Andrews, Kumar, and Yee gave two new partition functions $C(n)$ and $D(n)$ related to Euler's theorem.
-Lin and Zhang extended their result to Glaisher's theorem by generalizing $C(n)$.
-We generalize $D(n)$, prove an analogous partition identity for the $m=3$ case, and show that the general case is an example of an almost partition identity.
+Lin and Zang extended their result to Glaisher's theorem by generalizing $C(n)$.
+We generalize $D(n)$ and prove an analogous partition identity for the $m=3$ case.
 We also provide a new series equal to Glaisher's product both in the finite and infinite cases.